National

 Portugal

-• Dr Gustavo Santo
+• Dr. Gustavo Santo

 • Sociedade Portuguesa do AVC - National Stroke Association

-• Dr Elsa Azevedo
+• Dr. Elsa Azevedo

 • Programa Nacional para as Doenças Cérebro-Cardiovasculares - Cerebro and Cardiovascular Diseases National Program